streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 Description
 : Only spell check files that are in the currently open workspace.
-This same effect can be achieved using the `files` setting.
+This same effect can be achieved using the `#cSpell.files#` setting.

     ```js
     "cSpell.files": ["**"]